bifravst/bifravst/README.md

 - _Cloud native_ - _Bifravst_ examples are designed by following the best
   practices of the respective cloud provider to reduce development efforts due to abstraction.
-- _Being offline is not an exception_ - Highly mobile IIoT products need to handle unreliable connections gracefully, by implementing mechanisms to retry the failed sending of data.
+- _Being offline is not an exception_ - Highly mobile cellular IoT products need to handle unreliable connections gracefully, by implementing mechanisms to retry the failed sending of data.
 This also means that the sensor measurements need to be timestamped when they are created, and not when they arrive at the cloud.
 - _Maximize power saving_ - The firmware examples should highlight power saving
   features of the nRF9160 DK because this is critical for developing very small